sally5539/landing-project/landing-page/README.md

 #### Features

 - Active State change for sections and nav links as user scrolls the viewport.
-- Smooth scrolling using `scrollIntoView` when a nav section is grtting clicked .
+- Scrolling with smooth behvior using `scrollIntoView` when a nav section is getting clicked .